 The 1001 Boylston Street Lease and the Company's leases in Cambridge, Massachusetts and San Francisco, California have associated letters of credit.
-As of December 31, 2022, all letters of credit were collateralized by cash which was recognized as restricted cash in the Unaudited Condensed Consolidated Balance Sheets.
-As of March 31, 2023, \$742 of letters of credit were included under the 2022 Revolver Sub-facility, as the Company canceled two letters of credit associated with the San Francisco and the Cambridge (55 Cambridge Parkway) leases and reissued these letters of credit under the 2022 Revolver Sub-facility.
-As of March 31, 2023, \$9,385 of letters of credit associated with the 1001 Boylston Street Lease and the Cambridge (2 Canal) lease remained collateralized by cash, which was recognized as restricted cash in the Unaudited Condensed Consolidated Balance Sheets.
-The Company canceled a letter of credit associated with the Cambridge (2 Canal) lease, however, the cash was recognized as restricted cash as of March 31, 2023, until it is released from the bank.
-The Company expects to cancel the letter of credit associated with the 1001 Boylston Street Lease and reissue a new letter of credit under the 2022 Revolver Sub-facility in the next twelve months.
+As of December 31, 2022, all letters of credit were collateralized by cash, which was recognized as restricted cash in the Unaudited Condensed Consolidated Balance Sheets.
+As of June 30, 2023, \$742 of letters of credit were included under the 2022 Revolver Sub-facility, as the Company canceled two letters of credit associated with the San Francisco and the Cambridge (55 Cambridge Parkway) leases and reissued these letters of credit under the 2022 Revolver Sub-facility.
+As of June 30, 2023, \$8,885 of letters of credit associated with the 1001 Boylston Street Lease remained collateralized by cash, which was recognized as restricted cash in the Unaudited Condensed Consolidated Balance Sheets.
+The Company expects to cancel the letter of credit associated with the 1001 Boylston Street Lease and reissue a new letter of credit under the 2022 Revolver Sub-facility in the next 12 months.

-As of March 31, 2023 and December 31, 2022, restricted cash was \$14,985 and \$14,615, respectively, and primarily related to cash held at a financial institution in an interest-bearing cash account as collateral for the letters of credit related to the contractual provisions for the Company's building leases and pass-through payments from customers related to the Company's wholesale business.
-As of December 31, 2022, portions of restricted cash were classified as a short-term asset and long-term asset, as disclosed in the Unaudited Condensed Consolidated Balance Sheet.
-During the three months ended March 31, 2023, the Company reclassified \$8,885 of letters of credit from a long-term asset to a short-term asset as the Company expects to cancel and reissue the remaining letters of credit under the 2022 Revolver Sub-facility in the next twelve months.
-As of March 31, 2023, all restricted cash was classified as a short-term asset, as disclosed in the Unaudited Condensed Consolidated Balance Sheets.
+As of June 30, 2023 and December 31, 2022, restricted cash was \$11,561 and \$14,615, respectively, and primarily related to cash held at a financial institution in an interest-bearing cash account as collateral for the letters of credit related to the contractual provisions for the Company's building lease and pass-through payments from customers related to the Company's wholesale business.

+As of December 31, 2022, portions of restricted cash were classified as a short-term asset and long-term asset, as disclosed in the Unaudited Condensed Consolidated Balance Sheets.
+During the six months ended June 30, 2023, the Company reclassified \$9,378 of letters of credit from a long-term asset to a short-term asset as the Company expects to cancel and reissue the remaining letters of credit, outstanding as of December 31, 2022, under the 2022 Revolver Sub-facility in the next 12 months.
+Of the letters of credit outstanding as of December 31, 2022, the Company canceled a letter of credit associated with the Cambridge (2 Canal Park) lease, however, the cash was recognized as restricted cash as of March 31, 2023, until it was released from the bank.
+During the three months ended June 30, 2023, the Company released the cash associated with the Cambridge (2 Canal Park) lease.
+As of June 30, 2023, all restricted cash was classified as a short-term asset, as disclosed in the Unaudited Condensed Consolidated Balance Sheets.